stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 You can also view KPIs overlayed onto the Live Org Chart, so you can quickly see who in the organization owns what KPIs.
 Not only that, the parent:child hierarchy of KPIs can exist independent of the reporting lines on the Live Org Chart.

-In one click, every employee can see their own KPIs, including the status, importance and due date.
+Finally, a personal favourite, in one click every employee in your organization can see their own KPIs, including status, importance and due date.

 # referrals